PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

 ## Stage 5: Single audio file inference

-In some situation, you want to use the trained model to do the inference for the single audio file.
-You can use the stage  5.
+In some situations, you want to use the trained model to do the inference for the single audio file.
+You can use stage 5.
 The code is shown below

 ```bash
  if [ ${stage} -le 5 ] && [ ${stop_stage} -ge 5 ]; then